NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/ports/Port-create-5.png)

+### Subport

 ### Security Group(s)

 Security Group (aka SG) is an OpenStack concept.
 It is on a per port (VMI) basis.
-It is similar to ACL, and the low level Contrail construct is based on ingress @ egress ACL.
+It is similar to ACL.

-In Contrail, SG are enforced by Contrail vRouter.
+In Contrail SG are enforced by Contrail vRouter.
+The low level Contrail construct is based on ingress & egress ACL.

 Once a VM is created, if nothing explicit is done for SG, the default SG will be attached to the port.